Creating an inclusive workplace for people with disabilities

 Since joining Lloyds Banking Group in 2001 as part of the graduate programme, I’ve been able to move across the business in a variety of roles.

-Currently, I’m the Group’s Accessibility Manager, where I bring my lived experience and disability knowledge to help make the Group a more inclusive business for colleagues and customers.
+Currently, I’m the Group’s Workplace Inclusion Lead, where I use colleague voices, external insights and knowledge of inclusive design to help make the Group a more inclusive business driving even better outcomes and experiences for customers and colleagues.

 While also progressing at Lloyds Banking Group, I’ve seen my external profile increase, to be seen as a subject matter expert where I consult and volunteer for other organisations, like Gatwick Airport where I sit on the Independent Accessibility Panel.